degville/ubuntu-core-docs/docs/explanation/system-snaps/bluetooth/commands.md

 ### Connect OPP Profile

 Make sure that the pairing is successfully completed.
-You can learn how to do it on the [Pairing page](pairing.md).
+You can learn how to do it on the {ref}`Pairing page <ref-pairing-device-pairing>`.

 Once the pairing is successfully completed, it is time to connect the OBEX Object Push profile.
 To interact with OBEX, the obexctl tool is used.
 Open another terminal and type
 ```